Marymount is moving full STEAM ahead!

 Students will continue to explore questions within their curriculum, but through the STEAM approach, they will begin to break down the walls between classrooms.
 By holding a “STEAM Day” at the end of each Semester, students will be able to combine all that they have learnt across their subjects and they will either embark on the challenge to tackle real-world problems, such as finding solutions to support the UN Sustainable Development Goals or get hands-on in discovering the newest developments within the STEAM world.

-We are also thrilled to support “Girls Who Code” for the 2019/2020 academic year, where students will be given the chance to meet regularly to build upon their computer science skills as they learn, plan, make and celebrate together to create a project that they care about.
+We are also thrilled to support “Girls Who Code”, where students are given the chance to meet regularly to build upon their computer science skills as they learn, plan, make and celebrate together to create a project that they care about.